 How long is a research visit?

 We offer two options for research visits: 4 weeks or 3 months.
 Applicants should outline their reasons for requesting the shorter or longer visit in their personal statements.
 Applicants whose schedule does not allow for at least 4 weeks to visit may wish to postpone their application until a more convenient time.

 Do I have to submit a letter of invitation from a U-M school, department, and/or faculty partner at the time of application?

 Yes.
 For all applicants except those working on projects at the University of Michigan Law School, we ask that you locate and approach potential collaborators yourself, using the following guidelines:

-Applicants should visit the University of Michigan web site to locate U-M faculty teaching and conducting research on topics related to your own current research interests (www.umich.edu).
+Applicants should visit the University of Michigan web site to locate U-M faculty teaching and conducting research on topics related to your own current research interests (umich.edu).
 Determine whether your research would be enhanced by a visit to the University of Michigan.
 Then contact the U-M professor(s) that work on the topics that best match your interests.
 Most departments and schools at U-M list their faculties' email addresses, and we encourage you to use email to inquire about the possibility of an invitation.
 In your email message, describe the reason for your proposed visit and the funding source which you are applying for to support this visit.
-You should also inquire about the best timing for a visit of 3-4 weeks in length.
-If you do not hear back within two weeks of your initial inquiry it is appropriate to send a second inquiry.
+You should also inquire about the best timing for a visit, indicating whether you prefer to stay for 4 weeks or 3 months.
+If you do not hear back within two weeks of your initial inquiry, it is appropriate to send a second inquiry.